neondatabase/website/content/docs/manage/projects.md

 You can specify multiple IP ranges as a comma-separated list.

-- **Use CIDR notation**: For more advanced control, you can use CIDR (Classless Inter-Domain Routing) notation to specify an IP address block.
-This is a compact way of defining a range of IPs and is particularly useful for larger networks.
+- **Use CIDR notation**: For more advanced control, you can use [CIDR (Classless Inter-Domain Routing) notation](/docs/reference/glossary#cidr-notation).
+This is a compact way of defining a range of IPs and is particularly useful for larger networks or subnets.
+Using CIDR notation can be advantageous when managing access to branches with numerous potential users, such as in a large development team or a company-wide network.

-This CIDR notation represents all 256 IP addresses from  `192.168.1.0` to `192.168.1.255`.
-It's efficient for specifying larger groups of IPs, often used for entire network subnets.
+This CIDR notation example represents all 256 IP addresses from  `192.168.1.0` to `192.168.1.255`.

  ```text
  192.168.1.0/24